argentagsw/taggy_demux/README.md

 * Uses a one-shot mathematical decoding algorithm to detect and identify BC triplets in individual reads.
 * Operates autonomously, without requiring complementary short reads.
 * Scales efficiently with respect to the number of BC triplets, avoiding exhaustive alignment to external whitelists.
-* Generates a matrix of barcode calls with their corresponding confidences (.dat).
+* Generates a matrix of barcode calls with their corresponding confidence values (.dat).
 * Further details on ArgenTag barcoding tech are available [here](https://pubmed.ncbi.nlm.nih.gov/27259539/).

 ### post\_demux.sh

-Takes the matrix of barcode calls and confidences and applies sanity checks and filtering criteria to remove dubious barcode calls, untagged molecules, unligated adapters and other unwanted reads.
-Generates fastq files with confident associations of transcript reads to BC triplets, ready for cell calling
+This final step takes the matrix of barcode calls and confidence values and applies sanity checks and filtering criteria to remove dubious barcode calls, untagged molecules, unligated adapters and other unwanted reads.
+Generates fastq files with confident associations of transcript reads to BC triplets, ready for downstream analysis (e.g. with the [FLAMES-based downstream analysis pipeline](#FLAMES-based-downstream-analysis-pipeline)).

 ## Customer-facing demultiplexing pipeline